 The UK loves booze.
 Unfortunately, the UK also has a bit of a weight problem.
 These two characteristics could be quite closely related.
 Pure alcohol, despite not tasting very nice, contains seven calories per gram, making it the second most calorie-dense thing after fat, which has nine calories in a gram.
 In other words, it’s impossible to have an alcoholic drink with no calories.

-According to a UCL study, the average English person drinks 21 units of alcohol each week.
+According to an NHS Digital study, the average English person drinks 11.7 units of alcohol each week.
 A unit’s worth of alcoholic drink contains roughly 85 calories on average.
-This means they also consume about 1,815 calories from alcoholic drinks each week – more calories than three Big Macs.
-Since a pound of fat contains about 3,500 calories, this also means that the average person could lose 27 pounds (12kg) in one year by going teetotal.
+This means they also consume about 1,000 calories from alcoholic drinks each week – the same amount of calories as two Big Macs.
+Since a pound of fat contains about 3,500 calories, this also means that the average person could lose 15 pounds (6.8kg) in one year by going teetotal.

 Alcohol consumption varies significantly between genders and age groups, so alcohol calorie consumption does as well.
 And different drinks contain different amounts of calories – a pint of lager has far more than a small glass of wine, for example.
 See the tables below for stats for your own demographic, and for calories per drink type.

 drunk by the average English person each week.

 It seems many people are unaware of how many calories they’re taking in this way.
 We commissioned a survey where we asked 2,000 British adults to state how many calories they thought were in some popular alcoholic drinks and found that on average almost half (46%) of people had simply no idea.
 Only a third of people could estimate the calorie content of drinks within 50% of the correct value.